How to check your CPU temperature

 Switch to the On-Screen Display tab and choose a hotkey configuration that you’ll use to bring up your monitoring data.
 Anytime you’re in a fullscreen app, you can input your hotkeys to view your CPU temps.

-Depending on your device and CPU model, this range may vary.
+The normal CPU temp for your PC may vary depending on what you have.
 For example, in a high-end, custom-built gaming PC with loads of expensive cooling equipment, temps of around 50 degrees Celsius (122°F) are not unusual.
 A powerful laptop, on the other hand, might run at around 75 degrees Celsius (167°F), due to the limited space and cooling options.

 Does CPU temperature affect performance?